Cambodia's New Railways

 "Of the total length of 335 km between Phnom Penh to Sisophon, about 23 km is completed; and - of the 48 km of missing link between Sisophon to Poipet (Thai border), about 42 km is completed."

 A Danish friend who works in Battambang, a major town on the route of the railway about 100 km from the border, knows very little about the project and has certainly not seen much activity locally.

 I visited Battambang station during August of 2016 and found it almost derelict.
 It was possible to distinguish three distinct railway tracks passing through the station but they were quite overgrown.
 Presumably now, the station has been refurbished.

 Battambang Station in 2016, looking across the tracks

 However, on the next day on the way to Poi Pet, I observed much evidence of railway construction from around 40 km from the Thai border to Poi Pet itself: embankments had been re-built with new concrete culverts to channel small water courses, old metal sleepers had been replaced with concrete ones, bridges had been rebuilt or refurbished.

 New Embankments and Culverts

-In Poi Pet itself, a stretch of track is under construction between the two border posts right in front of Grand Diamond Casino, but I do not believe services will recommence this year.
+In Poi Pet itself, a stretch of track was under construction between the two border posts right in front of Grand Diamond Casino.
+I believe this has now been completed.